 Germany v J - large scale drug smuggling allegations.

-USA v C - Acting for the government in a request for the extradition of the Defendant to stand trial for offences concerning the sexual grooming of a 13 year-old American school-girl via the internet.
-The defendant travelled to America to engage in unlawful sexual conduct with a minor.
-He is also charged with sending obscene images to a minor.
+Castle v United States of America EWHC 1048 (Admin) - Acting for the government in a request for the extradition of the Defendant to stand trial for offences concerning the sexual grooming of a 13 year-old American school-girl via the internet and rape of a minor.
+Case involved evidence of the lawfulness of the Adam Walsh Act.

 R v Fletcher - instructed by BIS.
 The defendant, a declared bankrupt was charged with offences under the insolvency act and of perjury in relation to dishonest disclosures to the Official Receiver.